 Ask JVET if they have similar activities planned/ongoing/done and see if they can share results (or by when).

 An LS is expected to be sent before the next JVET meeting (11th October 2023).

+Update: The LS has been sent (S4-231587) to MPEG/JVET (m65645) and a response statement is generated from the October MPEG/JVET meeting (S4-231648, 3GPP SA4 #126).

+ANNEX: FGS Testing Methodology and Results

+FGS workflow for preserving artistic intent.

+Film grain can be unavoidably lost by conventional video compression workflows, as shown in Figure 1.
+The high frequency grain in the source content (x) can be either completely or partially lost due to quantization in adaptive streaming or broadcast applications, and the resulting decoded output x may be void of the artistic effect of the grain intended in source.
+Even if grain is partially preserved at high bitrates, overall coding efficiency may be poor as film grain is not spatially or temporally correlated, impacting the coding characteristics of the scene and a significant number of bits may be needed to achieve an acceptable coding and at the same time preserve the film grain.

+Figure 1 HEVC workflow without film grain

-ollowing notations are used for the film grain preservation workflow depicted in Figure 2:
+The following notations are used for the film grain preservation workflow depicted in Figure 2:

-x is source video (uncompressed)
+x is the source video (uncompressed)

-xdn is denoised source video.
+xdn is the denoised source video.

-ydn is compressed bitstream of denoised video.
+ydn is the compressed bitstream of the denoised video.

 xdn is the decoded denoised video.

-xg is the grain synthesized video, using the FGC SEI parameters.
+xg is the grain synthesized video, using, for example, the FGC SEI message parameters.

 Figure 2 HEVC film grain modeling and synthesis workflow